GreenBattery/pmacct-frontend/README.md

 A cron job needs to be configured twice per hour to calculate the monthly stats like so:
 `30,59 * * * * /var/www/html/batch/stats.month.calc.php --current`

+You can typically setup a crontab by executing
+`sudo crontab -e`

 The run at the 59th minute is important to make sure that the most recent stats are calculated before a new month.

 ## Requirements